This guide is focused on the needs of mechanical engineering faculty and students

 Covers references to a variety of in-depth journals and selected conference publications, including author abstracts, cited references, and related references covering the sciences, social sciences, and arts & humanities.

 Indexes peer reviewed journals from 5,000 international publishers.
 It supports research needs of many disciplines including engineering, science, technology, and medicine.
-This is a new source.
+This is a new source in 2012 and permits downloads of many records.
+It does not cover as many years as Web of Science.

 - Dissertations and Theses (PQDT)